vagnersant/eliasdorneles.github.io/site/blog/things-i-learned-from-destroy-all-software---season-1.md

 ### About Git:

-You can use the `git rev-list HEA`  command to get a list of commits in the current branch.
+You can use the `git rev-list HEAD`  command to get a list of commits in the current branch.
 This is useful for writing scripts to report something about each commit in the repo.
 You can, for example, check the evolution of line counts over the course of the project (or any other statistic like number of